Chapter 14

 Let us notice the following verses,

-32(a) … Jesus tells Peter that He asked God the Father to not allow the temptation or attack of Satan be so strong that Peter’s faith would fail.
+32(a) … Jesus told Peter that He asked the Father to not allow Peter’s faith to fail.
+Notice, Jesus did not ask God the Father to prevent Satan’s sifting.

 There are times when we too may find ourselves under trials and tribulations.
-When this happens let us first remember that as Jesus prayed for Peter, He is also interceding for us,
+When this happens, let us first remember that as Jesus prayed for Peter, He is also interceding for us.
+This is recorded in,

 Romans 8:34